 Abbeville: "Someplace Special on the Bayou"

 Centrally located at the intersection of Hwys.
 167 and 14, Abbeville is the parish seat of Vermilion Parish.
 Downtown Abbeville is home to many locally-owned seafood restaurants.
 If you're in the mood for salty, topless oysters, fried seafood or an overstuffed po-boy, then you've come to the right place.
 Most restaurants are open for lunch and dinner, so feel free to drop in for supper if you are still full from Suire's Grocery.
-To work off your meal, take a Historic Downtown Walking Tour.
+To work off your meal, take a stroll through historic, downtown Abbeville.
+If you're bringing a group, arrange a Historic Downtown Walking Tour.
 Tour guides will provide some of Abbeville's history as you tour the Courthouse, St. Mary Magdalen Church and cemetery, Magdalen Square and other historic buildings in downtown.
 Tours are free, but please call in advance to schedule, 337-898-4110 or 337-898-0336.
 Allow 1 hour and 30 minutes for tour.
-After you have learned about our city's history, browse through some of the retail shops in the downtown area that sell items ranging from small collectibles and fine furnishings to home decor and gifts.
+After you have learned about our city's history, browse through some of the retail shops in the downtown area that sell items ranging from small collectibles and handcrafted items to home decor and gifts.
 Several shops sell locally made products, cookbooks and souvenirs so you can take home a little bit of Vermilion Parish.

 Abbeville's newest attraction is the Sam Guarino Blacksmith Shop Museum.
 The blacksmith shop, c.
 1912, was owned by Italian immigrant Sam Guarino and was still in operation until December 31, 2003 when it officially closed its doors.
 The Guarino family donated the building and all equipment to the City of Abbeville who has spent the last few years converting it into a blacksmith museum.
 Every part of the museum, including the dirt floor, was moved a few blocks from its original location to the new location on State Street.
 Free.
 Open by appointment only.
 337-898-4110.
 304 S. State St., Abbeville, LA 70510.